Learn

 What is the advantage of CDs?

-In exchange for you depositing money for a minimum term, banks are typically willing to offer a higher interest rate that will stay fixed for the term of the CD.
+In exchange for you depositing money for a predetermined length of time, financial institutions are typically willing to offer a higher interest rate that will stay fixed for the term of the CD.
 This can be an advantage, as CDs have fixed, predictable returns.
 Certificates of deposit make a relatively safe investment and provide peace of mind because even if the financial institution is forced to close, your principal and interest up to the insured amount are protected.
 FDIC coverage is based on account ownership and structure.
-The combination of a CDs low risk and higher interest rates compared with other bank accounts can make them an attractive investment.
+The combination of low risk and higher interest rates compared with other accounts, can make CDs an attractive investment.

 How do I decide on a CD term?

 This depends on your savings goals.
 Traditionally, the longer the term length, or the longer you commit funds to a CD, the higher the interest rate.
-People will often open several CDs, making sure the maturities fall before the time funding is needed, for tax payments, college tuition, or a remodel, for example.
-Also, clients often keep a certain amount of cash liquid—in a checking or savings account—to help meet any unexpected liquidity needs that may arise prior to the maturity of their CDs.
+People will often open several CDs, making sure the maturities fall before the time funding is needed for tax payments, college tuition, or a remodel, for example.
+Also, clients often keep a certain amount of cash liquid—in a checking or savings account—to help meet any unexpected liquidity needs that may arise before the maturity of their CDs.
+It’s also important to watch and understand where interest rates are in their cycle.
+In a “normal” yield curve, long-term yields are higher than short-term yields so the longer you invest your funds, the higher the rate of return will be.
+With an inverted yield curve, long-term interest rates are less than short-term interest rates.
+The yield decreases the farther away the maturity date is.

-What if I need the money prior to the end of the term, or CD maturity?
+What if I need the money before the end of the term, or CD maturity?

-You can access your money if needed prior to maturity but you may pay an early withdrawal fee.
-Typically, this will require speaking with your bank so they can process the early withdrawal, or “break.”
+You can always access your money, if needed, before maturity but you may pay an early withdrawal fee.
+Typically, this will require speaking with your financial institution so it can process the early withdrawal, or “break.”
 You may be assessed an early withdrawal fee which can be equal to the interest earned over a certain amount of time.
-This early withdrawal fee can equal an amount of interest that has not been earned on the CD yet, thereby resulting in a loss of principal.
-Most banks typically allow a penalty-free withdrawal of interest that has posted to your account during the CD term.
-Some banks may offer a loan using the CD as collateral, eliminating the need to withdraw from the CD prior to maturity.
-There are a few exceptions for penalty-free withdrawals such as death of an accountholder, and some banks allow penalty-free withdrawals on IRA CDs when the IRA holder reaches age 59.5 years old.
+This early withdrawal fee can equal an amount of interest that has not been earned on the CD yet resulting in a loss of principal.
+Most financial institutions typically allow no-fee withdrawal of interest that has been posted to your account during the CD term.
+Some financial institutions may offer a loan using the CD as collateral, eliminating the need to withdraw from the CD before maturity.
+There are a few exceptions for no-fee withdrawals such as the death of an account holder, and some financial institutions allow no-fee withdrawals on IRA CDs when the IRA holder reaches age 59.5 years old.

-What is the penalty for withdrawing funds from my CD before maturity?
+What is the fee for withdrawing funds from my CD before maturity?

-This can vary by institution, but typically it is some portion of interest that would be deducted and held back when you cash out.
-For example, if the early closure penalty is 90 days’ worth of interest and you close the account at six months, you would receive the interest earned minus the penalty.
-There are a few exceptions for penalty-free withdrawals, such as death of an accountholder.
+The details of the early withdrawal fee are provided in the account disclosures received with the CD is opened.
+They may vary by institution, but typically it is some portion of interest that would be deducted and held back when you cash out.
+For example, if the early closure fee is 90 days’ worth of interest and you close the account in six months, you will receive the interest earned minus the fee.
+There are a few exceptions for no-fee withdrawals, such as the death of an account holder.

 How does a CD work?

-The process for opening a CD begins in the same way as with most bank accounts — by applying online or in person at a financial institution.
+The process for opening a CD begins in the same way as with most financial institution accounts — by applying online or in person at a financial institution.
 The key difference is that your initial deposit into a CD will usually be the only time you can deposit money into it.
-You can’t add contributions to CDs over time like you can with a regular savings or checking account.
-The interest earned in a CD is usually compounded and posted to the account, either monthly, quarterly or when the CD term expires or matures.
-Interest may compound daily, monthly, quarterly or annually.
+With most CDs, you can’t add contributions to CDs over time like you can with a regular savings or checking account.
+The interest earned in a CD is usually compounded and posted to the account, either monthly, quarterly, or when the CD term expires or matures.
+Interest may compound daily, monthly, quarterly, or annually.
 The more often your interest compounds, the more money you will earn.
 For example, if your interest compounds daily, you earn interest on your interest each day and this creates a larger balance at the end of the maturity term.
 However, some people prefer to receive their CD interest each month or quarter.
-Depending on your financial institution’s policies, you may be able to receive regular interest payments by check or transfer to your checking account, providing you additional monthly or quarterly income.
+Depending on your financial institution’s policies, you may be able to receive regular interest payments by check or transfer to your checking account, providing you with additional monthly or quarterly income.
 If the interest is paid to another account or if it is withdrawn, you will not earn the stated APY.

 How do CD rates work?